-How you set up depends on whether you have the electric or stovetop pressure cooker.
+How you set it up depends on whether you have an electric or stovetop pressure cooker.
 With a stovetop pressure cooker, start the pressure cooker on high and end on low.
 Once you reach the desired PSI, lower the heat just enough to maintain a gentle bubbling.
 With electric pressure cookers, you typically enter the time or select a pre-set function and press the start button.

 Before you begin, exercise caution not to overfill the pressure cooker more than 2/3 full.
 With rice and other starchy foods, you shouldn’t fill the pressure cooker to more than half full.
-This prevents the food from clogging the pressure release safety valve.
+This prevents the food from clogging the pressure-release safety valve.

 Pressure Cooking Times for Everyday Food